 Compared to Vordt, this scaleless dragon is quite the challenge.
 However, considering you encounter him as part of an optional route through the last quarter of the game (unless you decide to take a certain shortcut), with a good handle on rolling, blocking and looking for counterattack opportunities, it should prove to be nothing more than a speed bump.
 The second phase of the battle sees the Consumed King lose whatever sanity to which he had been clinging on, charging at you on all fours.
 The strategy throughout the battle remains more or less the same – you chase him around and hit him from the rear.

 This bloated abomination is quite the pushover once you identify his (quite obvious) weak points.
 You do need to cater for weaker enemies running around during the first phase of the fight, though the Greatwood’s sweeping strikes and stomps do a good job of periodically wiping them off for you.
 There is also the matter of being able to hit the aforementioned weak spots.
 Your strikes have to be precise, or they’ll just bounce harmlessly off his woody exterior.

 The biggest problem with the Old Demon King is his enormous health pool.
 His attacks have a long windup and are quite easy to dodge.
-The best times to go in for big damage is when he spews a continuous fire stream from his mouth or waves his club in the air to bring down a storm of fireballs.
+The best times to go in for big damage against this optional boss is when he spews a continuous fire stream or waves his club in the air to bring down a storm of fireballs.
 Keep your distance till he throws one of these two attacks, and you should have a risk-free (yet long) battle on your hands.

 A shield with good lightning resistance is highly recommended for this fight.
 You will still have to dodge his shield bashes, as not only can they break your guard, the knockback from one of his stronger bashes can send you careening over the narrow arena’s edge.
 The best way to force the boss into attacks that can be easily punished is repeatedly moving away from him to either edge of the narrow bridge.